 GROUP EXHIBITIONS

-• 2026 El Topo: Mysticism & Spirituality in the Acid West – Utah Museum of Contemporary Art, UT
+2026 Altered States in the Acid West – Utah Museum of Contemporary Art (UMOCA), Salt Lake City, Utah

 PUBLICATIONS